xnio94/spaceapps/README.md

 # GreenEarth
-This app was devoloped using the framwork flutter

-# try the app
-install flutter from the officiel website https://flutter.dev/ then cd to the project directory and end execute "flutter run"
+This app was devoloped using the framwork flutter to try the app install flutter from the officiel website https://flutter.dev/ then cd to the project directory and end execute "flutter run"

 ## about the app